K-249 (Kansas highway): Route description

 K-249's southern terminus is at an intersection with K-99 just south of Madison.
 The highway travels north along the Madison city line as Southwest Boulevard.
 The highway reaches an intersection with McCurry Street, where it enters the city.
 K-249 continues north past an intersection with Elm Street before curving slightly northeast.
 The highway curves back north and reaches its northern terminus at K-58, known as 4th Street and West Lincoln Street.

 The Kansas Department of Transportation (KDOT) tracks the traffic levels on its highways.
 On K-249 in 2020, they determined that on average the traffic was 570 vehicles per day on K-249.
-The entire length of K-249 is two-lanes and maintained by KDOT.
+The entire length of K-249 is two-lane and maintained by KDOT.
 K-249 is not included in the National Highway System.
 The National Highway System is a system of highways important to the nation's defense, economy, and mobility.